 The Company accounts for penalties or interest related to uncertain tax positions as part of its provision for income taxes.
 Due to the Company's net operating loss carryforwards, any adjustment related to a liability would not be expected to result in a cash tax liability.
-Accordingly, the Company has not accrued for penalties or interest for the U.S. (both federal and state) as of September 30, 2013 and December 31, 2012.
+Accordingly, the Company has not accrued for penalties or interest for the U.S. (both federal and state) as of March 31, 2013 and December 31, 2012.
 Assuming the continued existence of a full valuation allowance on the Company's net deferred tax assets, future recognition of any of the Company's unrecognized tax benefits would not impact the effective tax rate.

 The Company files income tax returns in various jurisdictions with varying statutes of limitations.
 The statute of limitations for income tax audits in the U.S. will commence upon utilization of net operating losses and will expire three years from the filing of the tax return.
 In August 2012, the IRS completed its examination of the Company's U.S. federal income tax returns for the year ended December 31, 2009.
-In May 2013, the State of New Jersey completed its examination of the Company's New Jersey income tax returns through the year ended December 31, 2010.
-There were no adjustments as a result of these examinations.
+There were no adjustments as a result of the examination.
+The Company is currently under audit by the State of New Jersey for the years 2007 to 2010.
+The Company does not expect any significant adjustments to its filed income tax returns.